getzep/zep-js/README.md

 ## Constructor

-- `constructor(base_url: string)`: Constructs a new ZepClient instance with the given base URL of the Zep API.
+- `constructor(baseURL: string)`: Constructs a new ZepClient instance with the given base URL of the Zep API.

 ## Methods

-### getMemoryAsync
+### getMemory

-- `getMemoryAsync(session_id: string, lastn?: number)`: Retrieves memory for a specific session.
+- `getMemory(sessionId: string, lastn?: number)`: Retrieves memory for a specific session.
-  - `session_id`: The ID of the session to retrieve memory for.
+  - `sessionId`: The ID of the session to retrieve memory for.
   - `lastn`: (Optional) The number of most recent memories to retrieve.
   - Returns: A promise that resolves to an array of `Memory` objects.
 ---

-### addMemoryAsync
+### addMemory

-- `addMemoryAsync(session_id: string, memory: Memory)`: Adds a new memory to a specific session.
+- `addMemory(sessionId: string, memory: Memory)`: Adds a new memory to a specific session.
-  - `session_id`: The ID of the session to add the memory to.
+  - `sessionId`: The ID of the session to add the memory to.
   - `memory`: The `Memory` object to add to the session.
   - Returns: A promise that resolves to the added memory.

 ---

-### deleteMemoryAsync
+### deleteMemory

-- `deleteMemoryAsync(session_id: string)`: Deletes the memory of a specific session.
+- `deleteMemory(sessionId: string)`: Deletes the memory of a specific session.
-  - `session_id`: The ID of the session for which the memory should be deleted.
+  - `sessionId`: The ID of the session for which the memory should be deleted.
   - Returns: A promise that resolves to a message indicating the memory has been deleted.
 ---

-### searchMemoryAsync
+### searchMemory

-- `searchMemoryAsync(session_id: string, search_payload: SearchPayload, limit?: number)`: Searches the memory of a specific session based on the search payload provided.
+- `searchMemory(sessionId: string, searchPayload: SearchPayload, limit?: number)`: Searches the memory of a specific session based on the search payload provided.
-  - `session_id`: The ID of the session for which the memory should be searched.
+  - `sessionID`: The ID of the session for which the memory should be searched.
-  - `search_payload`: The `SearchPayload` object containing the search criteria.
+  - `searchPayload`: The `SearchPayload` object containing the search criteria.
   - `limit`: (Optional) Limit on the number of search results returned.
   - Returns: A promise that resolves to an array of `SearchResult` objects.
 ---